rafaelbeckel/explorations/weird_chatgpt/20230106_rust_borrowed_types.md

 # Rust Borrowed Types

-**January 6, 2023**
+## January 6, 2023

 This chat was inspired by this article about [using borrowed types in function arguments](https://rust-unofficial.github.io/patterns/idioms/coercion-arguments.html) and this Stack Overflow answer about [the same topic](https://stackoverflow.com/questions/40006219/why-is-it-discouraged-to-accept-a-reference-to-a-string-string-vec-vec-o).

 This was an interesting chat and an example on how I leveraged the statistical model of ChatGPT to confirm my understanding of a new topic.

-#### Context:
+### Context

 I read the article months ago, but I didn't had first-hand experience with Rust at that time.

 After I started experimenting with the language a couple weeks ago, I found myself using a lot of `&String` and `&Vec` as function arguments, and it caused a set of code smells outside of it.

-Suddenly, the article was relatable, and I went to re-read it.
+Suddenly, the article felt relatable.
+So I went to re-read it.
 I also found the Stack Overflow answer, which was a great complement to the article.

 Then, I went to ChatGPT to check how well it could explain the topic and reveal missing spots.

-This chat was the result:
+### The chat

 ---